cs2113-s23/cs2113-s23.github.io/schedule.md

 # Course Schedule of Topics and Due Dates

-*Due dates are posted <b>early</b>/<b>final</b> deadlines by 11:59pm ET on that date for labs and projects.
-Worksheets are due as specified.* See the [syllabus](/syllabus) for more details.
+*Due dates are posted deadlines by 11:59pm ET on that date*.
 All dates listed below are tentative and may be adjusted during the semester.